-Within each grade, students engage in multiple science and engineering practices (formerly the scientific method) as they gather information to answer their questions or solve design problems, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (knowing science).
+Within each grade, students engage in multiple science and engineering practices as they gather information to answer their questions or solve design problems, reason about how the data provide evidence to support their understanding, and then communicate their understanding of phenomena in physical, earth and space, and life science (knowing science).
 They apply their knowledge of core ideas to understand how scientists continue to build understanding of phenomena and see how people are impacted by natural phenomena or to construct technological solutions (using science).
 The crosscutting concepts support their understanding of patterns, cause and effect relationships, and systems thinking as students make sense of phenomena in the natural and designed worlds.
-These practices and crosscutting concepts help students develop transferable skills and understandings from one grade to the next, in preparation for the 5th grade state science assessment, that includes standards from the entire Grades 3 5 band and between content areas.
+These practices and crosscutting concepts help students develop transferable skills and understandings from one grade to the next and between content areas.

-- In third grade, students develop understanding of causal use cause and effect relationships involving energy and matter as they investigate properties of light and sound waves and to understand how the Sun provides the primary source of energy for supporting life on Earth. - In fourth grade, students apply systems thinking as they investigate about geological understand that Earth systems and environments and the implications of changes to resources within these systems are impacted by different forms of energy. - In fifth grade, students apply their understanding of scale at micro levels as they investigate changes in matter and at macro levels as they investigate patterns in space systems and environments.
+- In third grade, students use cause and effect relationships to understand how the Sun provides the primary source of energy for supporting life on Earth. - In fourth grade, students apply systems thinking as they understand that Earth systems are impacted by different forms of energy. - In fifth grade, students apply their understanding of scale at micro levels as they investigate changes in matter and at macro levels as they investigate patterns.